 Ranges from $34.99 to $49.99 per month monitoring charge

-In business since 2001, Pinnacle Security offers a GE Security brand home alarm system with a few bells and whistles.
+Since 2001, Pinnacle Security has offered a GE Security brand home alarm system with a few bells and whistles.
 We unfortunately found several dissatisfied customers and several lawsuits against Pinnacle.
 Also, the website lacked much of the customer friendly attributes and information we feel is standard from a quality company.
 Some of the language and information was even outdated as if it hasn't been worked on

 this year.
 Door to door sales is more their approach than a forth coming website.